chromium/chromium/docs/dependencies.md

 ## Deleting dependencies

 gclient doesn't provide a way to delete dependencies.
-You can delete dependency by manually editing DEPS file.
-If git submodules are used, you will also need to remove it from git:
+You can delete dependency by manually editing DEPS file and running the following to update git
+submodules:

 ```
+export DEPENDENCY={dependency}
-git rm --cache {dependency}
+git rm --cached "$DEPENDENCY"
+git config -f .gitmodules --remove-section "submodule.$DEPENDENCY"
+git add .gitmodules
 ```

-or using the example from the previous section:
+Using the example from the previous section:

 ```
+export DEPENDENCY=third_party/boringssl/src
-git rm --cache third_party/boringssl/src
+git rm --cached "$DEPENDENCY"
+git config -f .gitmodules --remove-section "submodule.$DEPENDENCY"
+git add .gitmodules
 ```

-Once git-rm is executed, you can proceed with committing your change.
+Once the commands are executed, you can proceed with committing your change.
 You should see change in DEPS, .gitmodule and {dependency}.

 ## Regenerating git submodules